Herpe the Love Sore: Plot

-Meanwhile, after watching the film The Outlaw Josey Wales where the characters become blood brothers (after watching a scene where Clint Eastwood swaps blood with an Indian chief), Stewie talks a hesitant Brian about becoming blood brothers themselves.
+Meanwhile, after watching the film The Outlaw Josey Wales where the characters become blood brothers, Stewie talks a hesitant Brian about becoming blood brothers themselves.
 The next morning, Stewie discovers that he has herpes.
 Horrified and enraged, he confronts Brian about this and finds that he had herpes all along under his fur and never told him.
 Stewie then ends up spreading the herpes sending out invitations to a friend's wedding, and later tries to hide his herpes at school with a fake beard, but when his teacher removes the beard, the classroom freaks out and runs away from him, making Stewie mopey and depressed.
-While Stewie is watching the TV show Bryan Cranston Sneezes, Chris comes to him and reveals that he and Brian too became blood brothers and had gotten herpes from him and Brian has also concealed it from him.
-Chris and Stewie then decide get back at Brian for giving both of them herpes.

-After Chris and Stewie hack Brian's Facebook account, ruin his date with a young girl by revealing his herpes condition to her, and make demands (including letting Chris drive Brian’s car up the street), Brian, having had enough, demands that the duo cease and asks Stewie why he’s being so vengeful.
-Stewie tells Brian that he feels betrayed by him when the dog did not reveal the herpes before they became blood brothers.
-This prompts Brian to apologize for concealing the herpes and admits that he only did it because he was self-conscious about it and Stewie forgives him.
-Although Stewie is going to live with the herpes for the rest of his life, Brian tells him that it would only be bad during stressful times.
+Chris reveals to Stewie that he and Brian too became blood brothers and he had also gotten herpes from him and Brian has also concealed it from him.
+Chris and Stewie then get back at Brian for giving both of them herpes by hacking his Facebook account, ruining his dates by revealing his herpes condition to them, and making demands (including letting Chris drive Brian's car up the street).
+Having had enough, Brian demands that the duo cease and asks Stewie why he is being so vengeful.
+Stewie tells Brian that he feels betrayed by Brian for not revealing the herpes before they became blood brothers.
+This prompts Brian to apologize for hiding his herpes as he was self-conscious, and Stewie forgives him.
+Brian also assures Stewie that living with the herpes for the rest of his life would only be bad during stressful times.
 A cutaway shows a future Stewie at a job interview, having chronic herpes on his face.